 Have you ever met someone great?
-I mean a genuinely great person.
+I mean, a genuinely great person.
 The kind of person that makes you think you can’t even imagine yourself surviving a tenth of what they went through.
 Every moment you spend talking with them somehow makes you a better person.
-Tom McGraham wrote his life story in his book titled, “The Road to Iwo Jima.”
+Tom McGraham wrote his life story in his book titled “The Road to Iwo Jima.”
 I had the honor of meeting Tom at the Los Angeles USO center at LAX.
 Jennifer invited me to join her early one Sunday morning as a volunteer.
-Jennifer is the ideal USO volunteer, she’s cheerful, with an infectous smile, and a natural ability to understand someone’s need even before they do.
-The hundreds of young Marines light up when she talks to them.
+Jennifer is the ideal USO volunteer; she’s cheerful, with an infectious smile, and a natural ability to understand someone’s needs even before they do.
+The hundreds of young Marines’ faces light up when she talks to them.

-So, the conversation began and over the next three and a half hours, I learned a great deal about the extraordinary life Tom led.
+So, the conversation began, and over the next three and a half hours, I learned a great deal about the extraordinary life Tom had led.
 Here are just a few of his tales.
 Please note, I was the junior volunteer at the USO.
 While Jennifer greeted the young troops or answered the phone, I took out the trash, cleaned the bathrooms and made sandwiches.
-Payback dad, payback.
+Payback, dad, payback.

 A few days after Pearl Harbor was attacked, Tom and thousands of other young Americans enlisted.
 Tom chose the Marines.
 While he was stationed near West Point, he and other Marines were invited to scrimmage with the Army Academy’s football team.
 Among the players were Doc Blanchard and Glenn Davis, two All-American running backs.
 “When I tried to tackle Doc Blanchard,” Tom said, “it was like hitting a freight train.
 It took me several minutes to get up, and I was hurting all over.”

-Tom was a Corporal at the time he landed on Iwo Jima.
+Tom was a corporal at the time he landed on Iwo Jima.
 All told, Tom spent twelve days on that island.
-In my view, it was eleven and a half really successful days capped by a horrible last half day.
+In my view, it was eleven and a half really successful days capped by a horrible last half-day.
 Someplace in the middle of all that hell, Tom was awarded a battlefield commission.
-Apparently, this could not be confirmed because the officer who promoted Tom was killed.
+However, this could not be confirmed because the officer who promoted Tom was killed.

 Tom said he loved baseball and would have loved to pitch in the big leagues.
-Unfortunately, he now had a leg an inch and a half shorter than the other.
-After his early retirement from the Marines, while he was recovering, he developed a fastball few folks could catch let alone hit.
-Then one day a Navy recreation director suggested he meet Eddie Dyer, the Manager of the St. Louis Cardinals.
-Tom worked his way to their spring training camp in Florida where he was hired on the spot.
+Unfortunately, he now had a leg an inch shorter than the other.
+After his early retirement from the Marines, and while he was recovering, he developed a fastball few folks could catch, let alone hit.
+Then one day, a Navy recreation director suggested he meet Eddie Dyer, the manager of the St. Louis Cardinals.
+Tom worked his way to their spring training camp in Florida, where he was hired on the spot.
 With the Yankees training nearby, Tom was called on to pitch to Joe DiMaggio.
 Tom says that Joe held up on the first few fastballs but then found one and sent it out of the park.
-Later Joe came over and with a big grin said, “sorry son.”
+Later Joe came over and, with a big grin, said, “Sorry, son.”

-Tom went on to tell me some of his tales like meeting Ronald Reagan – the actor, not the President.
+Tom went on to tell me some of his tales, such as meeting Ronald Reagan – the actor, not the president.
 He went on war bond tours like the three Marines who raised the flag on Mount Suribachi did.
 For Tom’s actions on Iwo Jima, he was presented with a flag flown over that famous hill.
-At one of those celebrations, he says he met Betty Grable. “you’re kidding” I said.
-“Kissed me too” He said.
+At one of those celebrations, he says he met Betty Grable.
+“You’re kidding,” I said.
+“Kissed me too,” he said.